jboliv01/practice-code-snippets/Window Function Practice Questions.md

 This README contains practice questions and solutions to help you master Common Table Expressions (CTEs) and Window Functions in SQL.
 These questions are based on real-world scenarios and cover various aspects of advanced SQL querying.

+All questions are dervied from Zach Wilson's video tutorial [SQL Window Functions and CTEs](https://www.youtube.com/watch?v=dqwhNcZoMOQ&t=3064s).

+You can perform the queries using the [DataExpert.io Query Editor](https://www.dataexpert.io/classroom/zachwilson).

 ## Questions and Solutions

 1. **LAG Function:**